 When we first moved overseas on military orders, it took a month for our household goods (i.e. furniture and everything we owned) to be delivered.
 All we had with us were our suitcases and whatever clothes and cooking supplies we had sent in our Express shipment.
 At the time, we had three children, ages four and under.
 None of them were in school.
 All of them were home with me all day, in an empty house, with few toys.
 The house had tile floors and walls, so every sound echoed.
 The noise level was physically painful.
 And there were times I had to get them out of the house just to keep myself sane.
 It was not an easy month.

-I learned a lot during that PCS move, including some tips and strategies for entertaining children when you don’t have all their toys.
+I learned a lot during that military move, including some tips and strategies for entertaining a military brat when you don’t have all their toys.
 Hint: it doesn’t involve buying more toys.
-If you are facing an overseas PCS or any PCS that will keep you separated from your belongings for a long time, then try these sanity-saving ideas.
+If you are facing an overseas PCS or any military move that will keep you separated from your belongings for a long time, then try these sanity-saving ideas.

 What to pack in your Express shipment